Quizz1Cal/Semester-2/COMP30020 - DEC/Prolog.md

 # Key Ideas:
 - Write code declaratively: write it as if you were checking/asserting the result's correctness, rather than computing it.
 - In general, you don't need to specify when predicates fail; the tradeoff being, you must be exhaustive for success.
+- Each Prolog clause should be a true statement about the predicate it's defining independent of the other clauses.

 # Features of Prolog
 - Dynamic typing: do NOT declare types